 The mattress industry is a competitive one, so brands have holiday sales all the time.
 And it’s not just for the big holidays—they also have sales for Memorial Day, July 4th, end of season, etc.

-3. Considering Financing
+3. Consider Financing

 Although financing is definitely not the best choice for everyone, it’s worth mentioning that most mattress brands offer financing through services like Affirm and Klarna.